Find a Law Firm

 Find an Approved Solicitor on the Halifax Conveyancing Panel

-FAQs for the Halifax Conveyancing Panel
+FAQs for the Halifax Solicitor Panel

 Leaving aside the complexities and merits of DIY conveyancing you will have to appoint a solicitor on the Halifax conveyancing panel to look after their interests.
 Most people therefore find it easier to let the solicitor act for them and the lender.
 Furthermore there is minimal cost savings to made in you doing to conveyancing for yourself and another lawyer conducting the conveyancing for the lender.
 Please feel free to use the search tool to find a lawyer on the Halifax conveyancing panel in your location.